Henryk Sadura/Tetra Images/Getty images

 The future of energy is solar in Wisconsin

-Nonetheless, solar energy industry growth is on the rise in Wisconsin.
-Several large retailers, such as Ikea and Target, have adopted solar energy, and the number of residential installations has increased with efforts to meet carbon-free goals.
+Although only 1.88% of Wisconsin’s electricity currently comes from solar power, the state’s solar energy industry growth is on the rise.
+Several large retailers in the state, such as Ikea and Target, have adopted solar energy.
+The number of residential installations has also increased with efforts to meet carbon-free goals.

+The SEIA predicts Wisconsin will rise to 11th in the country for solar energy generation in the next five years, installing 4,630 more megawatts of solar.
 No matter the pace of change in the Badger State, residents stand to benefit from solar panels in Wisconsin right now.
-This renewable energy source helps residents reduce their carbon footprint and increase their energy independence, leading to greater savings and environmental impact in the long run.
+This renewable energy source helps homeowners reduce their carbon footprint and increase their energy independence, leading to greater savings and environmental impact in the long run.

 Solar energy FAQs